 The infectious coronavirus, which is now a worldwide pandemic, spreads through movement.
-Schools have to figure out ways of how to regulate movement internally and externally between students.
-One way on how schools can regulate the movement of students is by altering the timetable and adjusting it in a way that will suit the most likely way of movement.
-Another way of controlling the movement is by assigning pathways to different groups of students and making the pathways one-way to reduce and minimize contact between students.
-Parents’ picking up and dropping off process will also have to change to suit the set guidelines.
+Schools have to figure out ways how to regulate movement internally and externally between students.
+One way in how schools can regulate the movement of students is by altering the timetable and adjusting it in a way that will suit the most likely way of movement.
+Another way of controlling the movement is by assigning pathways to different groups of students and making the pathways one way to reduce and minimize contact between students.
+Parents picking up and dropping off process will also have to change to suit the set guidelines.

 Building More Structures

 The most advisable way is for schools to build simple and durable temporary structures that will sustain their population.
 With building experts such as Smart-Space, the school can build structures that fit the COVID-19 guidelines and at the same time structures with excellent teaching and learning space.
-With this, the school gets to save lots of funds that could be used in erecting permanent building as the COVID-19 pandemic is temporary and only needs short term solutions.
+With this, the school gets to save lots of funds that could be used in erecting permanent buildings as the COVID-19 pandemic is temporary and only needs short-term solutions.